-How to Improve Chatbot Conversation Strategy
+8 Effective Tips to Improve Your Chatbot Conversation Strategy

 Chatbots have been around for decades now.
 From Elizza to Alexa, chatbots have come a long way.
 However, I think it’s safe to say that chatbots are still growing.
 The capabilities of a chatbot are unbounded and businesses are yet to unleash the full potential of chatbots.

 Owing to technological advancements, building a chatbot today is easier than it was before.
-The challenge with chatbots though lies is delivering a good user experience — can chatbots mimic human agents in customer service interactions?
+The challenge with chatbots though lies in delivering a good user experience — can chatbots mimic human agents in customer service interactions?

 Apart from factors such as design or usability, you need to focus on building an effective chatbot conversation strategy.
 Here are a few tips for you to add to your chatbot conversation strategy to guarantee a good experience.